-Another example of a collective membership mark is the familiar FTD found in many flower shops.
+Another example of a collective membership mark is the familiar "FTD" found in many flower shops.
 This mark means that the flower shop is part of a group that participates in a national flower delivery system.
-To belong to that group—and thus obtain authorization to use the FTD mark—the shop must pay steep membership fees and conform its practices to the rules set out by the group.
+To belong to that group—and thus obtain authorization to use the FTD mark—the shop must pay membership fees and conform its practices to the rules set out by the group.

 A collective mark can also function as a trademark or service mark, signifying that a product or service originates from an organization.
-If you are a member of a group or organization (for example, “THE MAINE CRAFTS GUILD”), you probably want to limit use of the name to members of the guild.
-You don’t want nonmembers to use the name (that would undermine the group’s standards), and you don’t want another club to use the same name.
-In order to protect your group’s right to the mark, you should federally register your group name as a collective mark.
+If you are a member of a group or trade organization (for example, “THE MAINE CRAFTS GUILD”), you probably want to limit use of the name to members of the guild.
+You would not want nonmembers to use the name, since that would undermine the group’s standards.
+Being a member night require certain accomplishments, sales records, quality of materials sold, or other metrics.